 - Indoors kitchen or bathroom.
-Baby gate or corral provided upon request and availability. - Puppies should be around humans for socialization purposes and should not be isolated. - Outdoors only if supervised by an adult.
-Puppies younger than 5 months should NEVER go to off-leash areas because they are not fully vaccinated. - Dogs and puppies over 5 months should be on a leash at all times. - Puppies under 5 months can be on leash in your backyard to learn what a leash is. - Puppies should not be exposed to other dogs or places frequented by other dogs due to the risk of diseases such as parvovirus.
+Baby gate or corral provided upon request. - Puppies should be around humans for socialization purposes and should not be isolated. - Outdoors only if supervised by an adult.
+Puppies younger than 5 months should NEVER go to off-leash areas because they are not fully vaccinated. - Puppies should not be exposed to other dogs or places frequented by other dogs due to the risk of diseases such as parvovirus.